alimooo1/Notes-A-React-App/README.md

 A simple Note app with React JS.

 It keeps your notes.
 You can delete them or search in them.
-Also with Refreshing the page Notes will not be lost :)
+Also with Refreshing the page, Notes will not be lost :)

 At the end I should say this app 2 modes.
 Dark and Light!